-- Educators have the responsibility of supervising children whenever water is present at the centre. - The primary focus as an educator is to be carefully watching the children.
-When educators are supervising children in the presence of water they should ensure they are focussed on the water activity and/or ensure children are kept away from any water hazards. - Educators must avoid distractions such as phone calls, text messages, completing paperwork, talking with parents or colleagues etc. when children are in the presence of water. - Consideration should be given to increasing adult to child ratios when children are participating in water activities.
-This will be at the discretion of the Nominated Supervisor or person delegated to be the Responsible Person in Charge of the centre. - Children are not permitted to have access to unrestricted water sources e.g. dams, ponds, creeks etc. - At least one supervising staff member must have current first aid qualifications. - Consideration should be given to the weather conditions when offering children water play experiences. - Services should be aware of the local council regulations when using sprinklers/hoses. - For water play in the sun, children must wear hats, protective clothing and sunscreen. - Water troughs, baths, buckets etc. must be emptied immediately after use. - Care must be taken to ensure that the drainage area for water troughs, baths etc. remains clear in order that water can freely drain. - Removal of stagnant water is recommended not only as it poses a drowning risk, it also causes a potential breeding habitat for insects and bacteria/viruses.
+- ♦ Educators have the responsibility of supervising children whenever water is present at the service. - ◆ The primary focus as an educator is to be carefully watching the children.
+When educators are supervising children in the presence of water they should ensure they are focussed on the water activity and/or ensure children are kept away from any water hazards. - Educators must avoid distractions such as phone calls, text messages, completing paperwork, talking with parents or colleagues etc. when children are in the presence of water. - ♦ Consideration should be given to adequate supervision when children are participating in water activities.
+This could mean restricting other learning experiences while the water-based experience is available, or increasing adult to child ratios during this time.
+Any staffing changes beyond agreed child protection and regulatory requirements will be at the discretion of the Nominated Supervisor or person delegated to be the Responsible Person in Charge of the service. - At least one supervising staff member must have current First Aid qualifications. - For water-based experiences in the sun, children must wear hats, protective clothing and sunscreen. - Water-based experiences should only be offered in conditions where children will be able to change into dry clothing if they become very wet so that there is no risk to the health of the child. - Services should be aware of the local council regulations regarding water restrictions when using sprinklers/hoses.

+- Water troughs, baths, buckets etc. must be emptied immediately after use to eliminate the water hazard presented by these objects, as well as a potential breeding habitat for insects/bacteria/viruses. - Care must be taken to ensure that the drainage area for water troughs, baths etc. remains clear in order that water can freely drain. - Complete daily check for water hazards within licensed areas.